CEI-lab/ece3400-2017/docs/tutorials/webpages.md

 ![Making webpages from github](./images/Websites_from_github.png)

 * Now you can find your webpage on a link related to your login name + '.github.io/' + repository name.
 Fx: https://cei-lab.github.io/ECE3400-2017-teamAlpha/

+* Be aware that although the site updates immediately, not all browsers update the sites appropriately.
+It make take several refreshs, or a new window to see your changes.